 For years C4 Recovery Solutions’ overseas activities have put it in touch with various indigenous healers who encounter and deal with addiction in their cultures.
 It has been apparent to C4 Recovery Solutions that there is little interaction between the healers of various cultures and that many were doing good work around addiction-related issues.
 There was obviously a need to establish an informational exchange to leverage their comparative and collective knowledge as well as to expose Western medicine to it.
 In partnership with the Ohrstrom Foundation, C4 Recovery Solutions established the Four Winds indigenous Healers Circle.
 The collaboration dove deep into the past to collect, unearth and share a rare but illuminating perspective on addiction from indigenous peoples from around the globe.
 The result was the inaugural Summit on Indigenous Healing, which was the first collective of its kind.
 The Summit left those present with a perspective-shifting peek at the past, present, and future of addiction treatment as seen through the eyes of our planet’s most insightful indigenous healers.
 The Four Winds collective is planning to meet annually and developing a strategic plan to become a self-sustaining process.

 C4 Recovery Solutions is convening a group that will focus on the treatment needs of Veterans.
-This annual collaboration with the Rutgers Summer School on Addiction Studies will attract experts from around the country to attend a day and a half meeting to discuss best practices in the treatment of Veterans with addictions and co-occurring problems.
+The 2013 collaboration with the Rutgers Summer School on Addiction Studies attracted experts from around the country to attend a day and a half meeting to discuss best practices in the treatment of Veterans with addictions and co-occurring problems.
 C4 Recovery Solutions is acutely aware that many involved in developing treatment approaches for Veterans, i.e., clinicians, scientists, policymakers, have not successfully shared their successes with each other.
 C4 Recovery Solutions is also aware that some very successful non-traditional approaches must also become part of the treatment continuum.
 Because of C4 Recovery Solutions' success in convening experts to address parallel issues, we are confident that the recommendations of this group will provide ongoing, added value to this, sadly, ever-growing population.

 The addictions service delivery system in the United Kingdom (UK) is broader than the American system because there are many providers who do not use the traditional AA-based approach, and do not have abstinence as their primary goal.
 These “Harm Minimization” agencies and personnel are sometimes perceived as being at odds with the abstinence-oriented providers.
 C4 Recovery Solutions' predecessor organization (COBB) convened a group of representatives of these varying points of view in order to reduce the acrimony that existed between and among providers.
 Over several years, and many meetings, COBB convened meetings to bring together the treatment professionals and administrators of these divergent treatment approaches, resulting in a level of understanding and cooperation that manifested itself in two major projects: